AstarVienna/METIS_Simulations/ESO/README.md

 ```
-> ./run_recipes.py --doCalib 1
+> ./run_recipes.py --doCalib=5
-> ./updateHeaders.py
 > md5sum -c checksums.dat | grep -v OK
 ```

-This will run the script, automatically determining the necessary flats and darks and running them at the end of the sequence.
+This will run the script, automatically determining the necessary flats and darks and running them at the end of the sequence; the number indicates how many of each type to generate.
-The updateHeaders.py does some tidying of the keywords in the ScopeSim output headers.
-By default, it reads from output/ and *OVERWRITES* the original files.
-The final step compares the checksums of the files as of release time.

 ## Command Line Options